 But performing crossovers isn’t just about single-foot balancing — it’s balancing, weight transference, and forward motion.

-It’s the coordinating of all three elements that makes this whole crossover thing challenging.
+It’s the coordination of all three elements that make this whole crossover thing challenging.
 And when you throw in the movements your shoulders, hips, and hands have to put into every crossover, things get even harder.

 Learn to Lean into Turns